Pogify/pogify/pull_request_template.md

 A screenshot of the changes you made (not code)

-**Reference your commit and/or a related issue** Provide a link to either, or both, your commi
+**Reference your commit and/or a related issue** Provide a link to either, or both, your commit and a related issue.

 **Which maintainer approved you to make this contribution?**
 As we currently require all contributors to obtain permission from a maintainer, please mention the Github or Discord of the particular maintainer in this section.